-The Publication Version of the Local Plan was the preferred strategy, and the plan that it is intended to submit to the Planning Inspectorate for examination.
-However, in response to new up to date evidence, and in response to a handful of representations made during the consultation a focussed number of changes are proposed to the Local Plan.
-To ensure the new evidence and proposed changes to the Local Plan are fully considered by the Inspector as part of the submission plan, a Regulation 19 Consultation will be taking place on the Publication Version Addendum of the Bassetlaw Local Plan 2020-2037 alongside the updated policies map, updated proposed submission documents and evidence base.
-This consultation gives the community and stakeholders an opportunity to comment on legal and technical compliance, and soundness of the Publication Version Addendum of the Bassetlaw Local Plan 2020-2037.
-This document will have to be read in conjunction with the Publication Version of the Bassetlaw Local Plan 2020-2037.
-The Council will be conducting a 6-week consultation from January - February 2022, to enable the public and stakeholders to provide make representations on the consultation documents.
+- 3.161 The Publication Version of the Local Plan was the preferred strategy, and the plan that it was intended to submit to the Planning Inspectorate for examination.
+However, in response to new up to date evidence, and in response to a handful of representations made during the consultation a focussed number of changes were proposed to the Local Plan. - 3.162 To ensure the new evidence and proposed changes to the Local Plan are fully considered by the Inspector as part of the submission plan, a Regulation 19 Consultation took place on the Publication Version Addendum of the Bassetlaw Local Plan 2020-2037 alongside the updated policies map, updated SA Report and Habitats Regulations Assessment and other proposed submission documents and evidence base. - 3.163 This consultation gave the community and stakeholders an opportunity to comment on legal and technical compliance, and soundness of the Publication Version Addendum of the Bassetlaw Local Plan 2020-2037.
+This document should be read in conjunction with the Publication Version of the Bassetlaw Local Plan 2020-2037.
+The Council conducted a 6-week consultation from 6 January 17 February 2022, to enable the public and stakeholders to provide representations on the Local Plan and associated consultation documents, specifically whether they met the soundness and legal tests as set out in the Planning legislation.
+The Publication stage was carried out in accordance with the requirements of the Statement of Community Involvement and a Statement of Representation Procedure was published (for the Publication Version Addendum of the Local Plan).